Azure/azurehpc/experimental/fairseq_moe_docker_slurm/readme.md

-# How to run the Fairseq (MOE version) Deep learning training benchmark using docker and SLURM
+# How to run the Fairseq (MOE version) Deep learning training benchmark using enroot+pyxis or Docker with SLURM

 Details of the Meta fairseq (MOE version) deep leaning Natural language processing model can be found [here](https://github.com/pytorch/fairseq/blob/moe/README.moe.md).
 Mixture of experts (MOE) is a model parallel technique that enables extremely large deep learning models (> 1T parameters)